Wolverine-Can/Wolverine-Can.github.io/_posts/2020-10-08-Project-Mnagement.md

 # Project Management
 A Spring Boot web application for managers to manage projects and employees.

-It is deployed to AWS.
-Try it yourself: [Project Management online](http://ec2-13-56-150-8.us-west-1.compute.amazonaws.com:8080).

 ## Features
 - PostgreSQL database with AWS RDS.
 - Restful routes and services API